 While organizations should strive to instill a sustainability mindset in all employees, they need to recruit and train employees with hard sustainability skills, such as carbon accounting, environmental science/engineering, renewable energy, or data analysis/visualization to give input when setting targets to align with Paris Agreement goals.
-Our research reveals only 47% of respondents say their company is actively recruiting for sustainability skills, while just 41% of respondents mention that upskilling/reskilling their employees on hard sustainability skills is a top priority for their organization (see Figure 18).
+Our research reveals only 47% of respondents say their company is actively "Sustaining the planet" is the top motivator for companies to adopt sustainability

+% of executives who say these are the motivating factors for their company's adoption of environmental sustainability strategies and initiatives recruiting for sustainability skills, while just 41% of respondents mention that upskilling/ reskilling their employees on hard sustainability skills is a top priority for their organization (see Figure 18).
 Magdalena Gerger of Volkswagen Group, says: "Ensuring that sustainability is considered in all decision-making is critical.
 Volkswagen's innovation culture and purposedriven approach, which prioritizes inclusivity and up- and re-skilling, helps all leaders and employees embed sustainability in their decision-making and, ultimately, drive the transformation together."